ncdulo/fortune-mod-mythical-linux/README.md

 `h` - Display the help message.</br>
 `n` - Only install non-offensive fortunes.</br>
 `o` - Only install offensive fortunes.</br>
-Not supplying and flags will cause the script to install both non-offensive and offensive fortunes.
+Not supplying any flags will cause the script to install both non-offensive and offensive fortunes.

 ### Gentoo
 - Install [this](https://github.com/Phate6660/overlay) overlay.